 We are the world's most comprehensive and authoritative news source about chemistry and related fields.
 Our journalists are based in Europe, the U.S., and Asia, and chemists recognize us for our breaking-news coverage and award-winning features.

 C&EN has been published by the American Chemical Society since 1923.
 Our beloved weekly print magazine is still going strong.
 And you can now get our chemistry news anytime, anywhere.

 C&EN subscribers get our weekly magazine delivered to their mailboxes in print or to their inboxes as an interactive PDF.
 Institutional subscribers can read C&EN through C&EN Global Enterprise alongside ACS journals.

 Our website brings real-time chemistry coverage to your desktop and mobile devices.
-To keep up with the very latest from C&EN, get our app for iPhone or Android, subscribe to our Most Recent RSS feed, and follow us on Facebook, Twitter, or Instagram.
+To keep up with the very latest from C&EN, subscribe to our Most Recent RSS feed and follow us Facebook, Twitter, or Instagram.
 In the mood for a throwback?
 Explore C&EN Archives to find out what happened in chemistry on this day years ago.

 Subscribe to our tailored newsletters to get the best of C&EN in your inbox each week.
 ACS members get a weekly roundup of editors' picks, and nonmembers can sign up for a curated selection of content that's free to read for a limited time.

 We’re on a mission to bring you the best C&EN experience, and we have a lot more planned.
 Follow along at C&EN Methods to learn more about the work that goes into creating and supporting C&EN’s award-winning chemistry journalism.